 Several evergreen trees which grow into large windbreaks and also screen objectionable views are: Hemlock, Cedar, Southern Magnolia, White Pine, Loquat, and Deodar Cedar.

 Most homeowners need to consider the size requirements of the living hedge.
-6-12 ft evergreen shrubs for good windbreaks are: Camellia, Sasanqua, Cleyera, Elaeagnus, Holly varieties, Ligustrum, Waxmyrtle, Oleander, Osmanthus, Photinia, Pittosporum, and Viburnum.
+Six to twelve feet evergreen shrubs for good windbreaks are: Camellia, Sasanqua, Cleyera, Elaeagnus, Holly varieties, Ligustrum, Waxmyrtle, Oleander, Osmanthus, Photinia, Pittosporum, and Viburnum.
 If space is limited for a hedge, consider some type of construction fence or wall.

 In addition to traditional windbreaks, shrubs can also be used closer to the home for winter protection.
 This is more practical for small areas and subdivision lots where space does not allow the use of conventional windbreaks.
 For this type of protection, a combination of dense evergreen plants and groundcovers are most appropriate.
 They should be planted close enough to eventually form a solid wall and far enough away from the house (about 4 to 5 feet, minimum) to create a dead air space.
 This relatively still or dead air has much less cooling power than moving air which can decrease the loss of that through the walls.